Hail spike: Cause

-Generally known as hail spikes, these are the result of energy from the radar hitting hail, or very heavy rain, and being reflected to the ground, where they reflect back to the hail and then to the radar as in the image on the left.
+Generally known as hail spikes, these are the result of energy from the radar hitting hail, very heavy rain, or in extreme cases, debris being lofted by a tornado, and being reflected to the ground, where they reflect back to the hail and then to the radar as in the image on the left.
 This results in the radar picking up the energy from the multiple path at a later time than the energy that came back directly from the hail to the radar.
 Both are however on the same radial angle from the radar as the antenna did not have the time to turn significantly.

 The multipath echoes are then analyzed on the radar display as echoes extending in a radial direction behind the actual location of the hail/heavy rain core.
-The loss of energy by due to multiple reflections means weaker return echoes.
+The loss of energy due to multiple reflections means weaker return echoes.
 The hail spike region has thus comparatively quite weaker echoes than the echoes directly from the hail or heavy rain core.

 Since hail cores are most intense at higher elevations, hail spikes usually appear at the levels aloft that accompany the most intense hail.
 Because of this, hail spikes are usually not seen at lower elevations.
 Another restriction to detection is that the signal of the radar beam has to do multiple reflections, each time weakening it, and are therefore usually noticeable only in extremely large hailstone cases.